Fedele Confalonieri

-Fedele Confalonieri (born 6 August 1937 in Milan) is an Italian manager, current president of Mediaset and, since 2017, president of the Venerable Factory of the Duomo of Milan.
+Fedele Confalonieri (born 6 August 1937, in Milan) is an Italian manager and president of Mediaset and since 2017, he has served as president of the Venerable Factory of the Duomo of Milan.

 Biography

 Confalonieri grew up in the Isola district of Milan, where formed a strong friendship with Silvio Berlusconi, a year older than him, which continued even during the high school and university years.
 Berlusconi and Confalonieri have indeed always been united by the common passion for music that has led them to travel the world together as piano bar musicians on cruise ships.

 Graduating in law from the University of Milan, he followed his friend Berlusconi from the beginning in the television adventure, holding positions of responsibility in the Biscione companies.
 Fedele Confalonieri became president of Mediaset, board member of Arnoldo Mondadori spa and board member of the newspaper Il Giornale.
 He was a member of the board of directors and of the junta of Confindustria and Assolombarda.
 He was also president of the National Television Association, president of La Scala theater Philharmonic Orchestra and president of the Committee for Giuseppe Verdi celebrations.
 In October 2007 Confalonieri received his piano diploma at the Verdi Conservatory in Milan, with a program that included Beethoven's Passionate, a Brahms Rhapsody, Mussorgsky's Pictures of an Exhibition and Schumann's Fantasy.
 He was member of the Aspen Institute.

-On 18 July 2017 he was elected President of the Veneranda Fabbrica del Duomo in Milan.
+On 18 July 2017, he was elected President of the Veneranda Fabbrica del Duomo in Milan.

-On 31 July 2018 for a corporate cut of commercial TV, he is no longer an employee of the same, but still retains the role of president.
+On 31 July 2018, for a corporate cut of commercial TV, he is no longer an employee of the same, but still retains the role of president.